 Summary:

-The Browning Elementary school district in Montana consists of 7 schools, including 6 elementary schools and 1 middle school, serving students from pre-kindergarten through 8th grade.
-Despite the district's overall low academic performance, two small, rural schools - Glendale School and Babb School - stand out as academic standouts, significantly outperforming the district and state averages on standardized tests.
+The Browning Elementary district in Montana consists of 7 schools, including 6 elementary schools and 1 middle school, serving students from pre-kindergarten through 8th grade.
+The district faces significant challenges, with most schools performing well below state averages on academic assessments.

 Thank you for your feedback!